 The collaboration between adidas and Parley for the Oceans was first announced last year and at that time involved the creation of a partially 3D-printed sports shoe made from up-cycled marine plastic waste.
-The project, which was highly successful in drawing public attention to the problem of marine litter and its effect on marine health, was soon followed by the introduction in June of released 50 pairs of limited edition shoes called the Adidas x Parley made from Parley Ocean Plastic derived from plastic polluting the marine environment.
+The project, which was highly successful in drawing public attention to the problem of marine litter and its effect on marine health, was soon followed by the release in June of 50 pairs of limited edition shoes called the Adidas x Parley made from Parley Ocean Plastic derived from plastic polluting the marine environment.
 The sports shoes were awarded to the winners of the video contest organized by Parley for the Oceans to recruit additional Parley ‘ambassadors’.

 Adidas, however, had no intention of stopping there.
 Together with partner Parley, the company has now taken a big step with the presentation on November 4 of the first high performance sports products made from Parley Ocean Plastic: the UltraBOOST Uncaged Parley, the first mass-production running shoe created using Parley Ocean Plastic; and soccer jerseys for the European top clubs Bayern Munich and Real Madrid.

 “At this point, it’s no longer just about raising awareness,” said Parley for the Oceans founder Cyrill Gutsch.
 It’s about taking action and implementing strategies that can end the cycle of plastic pollution for good.”

 Both products are made from up-cycled marine plastic waste recovered via Parley interception and clean-up operations in coastal areas of the Maldives, with the goal of driving global awareness and comprehensive solutions to the threat of ocean plastic pollution.